Hikhal/Hikhal/README.md

 ### Glad to see you here!
 As a full-stack developer at the threshold of my professional journey, I am actively seeking new graduate roles that will allow me to leverage and further develop my skills in creating web applications and working with databases.
 I am eager to bring my passion for technology and innovation to a team that values creativity and forward-thinking.

-My expertise centers around developing sophisticated web applications that deliver exceptional user experiences, supported by robust backend technologies.
-I excel in designing and managing databases that facilitate efficient data processing and storage, ensuring the applications I work on are both scalable and high-performing.
-My approach to development is holistic, ensuring that each phase from concept to deployment is executed with precision and attention to detail.

 ## Languages and Tools
 <div align="center">